Categories: Africa

 Lagos, Nigeria (CNN)As part of its plans to make Africa a more integrated continent, leaders of the Economic Community of West African States (ECOWAS) have adopted the name ‘ECO’ for a planned single trade currency to be used in the region.

-Six member countries, including Nigeria, Liberia, and Ghana, could be swapping their currencies for a new one – the ECO.
+Six member countries, including Nigeria, Liberia, and Ghana, could be adopting a new currency – the ECO.

 Eight ECOWAS countries (Benin, Burkina Faso, Guinea-Bissau, Ivory Coast, Mali, Niger, Senegal, and Togo) currently jointly use the CFA franc.